bz068/create-global-context/README.md

 :warning: It also works with `Reducers`.

 ```
-const { Provider, useStore, useSet } = createGlobalContext({ name: 'Context', id: 1, count: 1 });
+const { Provider, useStore, useSet, useDispatch } = createGlobalContext({ name: 'Context', id: 1, count: 1 });
 ```

-The `useSet` hook returns a function which behaves similar to the setter function returned by `useStore`.
+The `useSet` and `useDispatch` hook returns a function which behaves similar to the setter function returned by `useStore`.

 ```
 const CountWithSet = () => {